yukinogatari/TheOtherRoles-GM/README.md

 \
 **NOTE:**
 - There have to be 3 Impostors activated for the mafia to spawn.
+- If only the Janitor is left alive, the Mafia loses as there's no one left able to kill.

 ### Game Options
 | Name | Description |